izotx/Lecture-Capture/README.md

       [self writeVideoFrameAtTime:CMTimeMake((int)millisElapsed, 1000)]; writes an image to a video.

   PaintView - it's a subclass of UIImageView
     - it's a canvas.
-I'm using a UIBezierPath and touchesBegan, touchesMoved and etc. to
+I'm using a UIBezierPath and touchesBegan, touchesMoved and etc. to draw the paths.
+    It's most likely one of the reasons of the bad performance.